Table of Contents

 Our intentionally over the top garish drag shows never stopped the flow of the evening, and were performed on the bar, on tables, on top of the cigarette machine near the front door, in the DJ booth, on top of the bass speakers near the dance floor, and once on a bungee swing over the dance floor.
 Think a hairy man sporting a tilted orange wig, one eyelash up, one upside down, with smeared lipstick and dressed in fabulous couture, often with massive scenic hats (a scale model of the Sydney Opera House was favorite), throwing sarcastic shade at customers walking past, often “copping a feel”, and singing along in good harmony, but in the wrong key, to a 1980’s pop hit.
 These were ocker Australian drag characters, similar to what can be seen in the later movie “The Adventures of Priscilla, Queen of the Desert”.

 By 1985, The Beat was now a notoriously well known destination club.
 People from other cities would come to Brisbane in solidarity.
 Queensland anti-gay laws were the talk of Australia.
-The owners of both of Sydney’s most well-known openly gay bars Exchange and Patches on Oxford Street came up and offered their support in any way to me.
+The owners of both of Sydney’s most well-known openly gay bars Exchange and Patches on Oxford Street came up and offered their support.
 They placed promotional materials in their own bars and held raffles to win a bus trip to The Beat.
 It was Priscilla ahead of its time.

 The Australian gay community was rallying against the Queensland government and it’s last bastion of homophobia.